A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 The Activewrap heating pad sleeve provides heat or cold therapy for the whole elbow and surrounding area (arm) through two durable gel packs that can be microwaved for soothing heat or frozen for acute inflammation reduction.

-The size can be adjusted by the Velcro strap, but you still can choose from two different sizes – Small/Medium (10 to 16 inches) and X-large (16 inches and up).
+The Velcro strap can adjust the size, but you can still choose from two sizes – Small/Medium (10 to 16 inches) and X-large (16 inches and up).

 The XL size is recommended if you have swollen arms.

-This means that If you close it tight enough, it can also be used for compression treatment.
+This means that if you close it tightly enough, it can also be used for compression treatment.

 All in all, the Activewrap is great for Tennis Elbow, Golfer’s Elbow, arthritis, sports injuries, surgery recovery, and the occasional aches and pains.

-😍 Pros – Flexible and comfortable, large arm coverage, can be used with a power bank, long battery life
+😍 Pros – Flexible and comfortable, large arm coverage, Cord-free (set-and-forget), long battery life

 😣 Cons – Expensive